DanCouper/bind-operator-test/README.md

 #### `List.duplicate(item, times)`

 Returns a list of *n* times the item.
-NOTE Istanbul seems to die on ES6 Array methods, which kills tests for this.
+*NOTE Istanbul seems to die on this (testing in Tape alone is fine), & tests for this have been commented out.*

 ```
 > List.duplicate('foo', 3)